 The amount of redeemable shares classified as temporary equity as of April 29, 2016 and January 29, 2016 was \$165 million and \$106 million, respectively.
 As of April 29, 2016, the redeemable shares was comprised of 0.9 million issued and outstanding common shares, 0.1 million unvested restricted stock units and 23.1 million outstanding stock options.
-As of January 29, 2016, the redeemable shares was comprised of 0.9 million issued and outstanding stock of 0.9 million issued and outstanding stock options shares, 0.1 million unvested restricted stock units and 18.6 million outstanding stock options.
+As of January 29, 2016, the redeemable shares was comprised of 0.9 million issued and outstanding common shares, 0.1 million unvested restricted stock units and 18.6 million outstanding stock options.